krizkontrolz/Home-Assistant-nextion_handler/README.md

 > Nextion Global Settings are configured in the `Program.s` tab in the Nextion Editor.
 These include settings that can be used to fine tune the behaviour of the boilerplate `UPDATE_LOOP` code.

-A template Nextion card in the example HMI file shows how to control the main settings from on the device.
+A template Nextion configuration page (CFG) in the working example HMI file shows how to adjust the main settings from on the device using sliders.

+(Alternatively, the variables can be changed by assigning new values with Nextion Instructions sent from Home Assistant using the `send_command` service (configured in ESPHome for the device).)

 ```